JetBrains/jetbrains_guide/src/pages/tutorials/in_depth_testing/test_on_different_python_versions/index.md

 # Run all tests with tox

 Now, you're ready to execute the `tox.ini` file.
-YOu can either select the file in the **Project** tool window and use the context menu.
+You can either select the file in the **Project** tool window and use the context menu.
 Alternatively, you can press `Ctrl-Shift-F10` (Win/Linux) or `Ctrl-R` (macOS).

 Then preview the **Test runner** tab in the **Run** tool window.